Interested in a hands-on learning experience for developing LLM applications?

 Testing the intent

-Once you’ve saved your intent, you can see how its working right within DialogFlow.
+Once you’ve saved your intent, you can see how it’s working right within DialogFlow.

 To test BankBot, type in any user query in the text box labeled ‘Try it Now’.